-Adolescent scoliosis is not life threatening, and most curves do not cause serious problems.
-Children with scoliosis can have normal active lives, including sports participation.
+Adolescent idiopathic scoliosis is not life threatening, and most curves do not cause serious problems.
+Children with scoliosis can lead normal, active lives, including participation in sports.

 If the curve gets really large, it can cause heart and lung problems.
 A very severe curve can also compress nerves or the spinal cord, which can result in paralysis.
-This is extremely rare.
+However, this is extremely rare.
 Proper treatment will prevent the curve from progressing to such a severe degree.

 Does scoliosis cause back pain?

-Adolescent scoliosis does not usually cause back pain, although larger curves may cause occasional discomfort.
+Adolescent idiopathic scoliosis does not usually cause back pain, although larger curves may cause occasional discomfort.

-If the back pain is severe or is associated with weakness of the limbs or numbness, call your doctor.
-This may require investigations to rule out other sources of pain.
+If your child's back pain is severe or is associated with weakness of the limbs or numbness, call your doctor.
+This may require an evaluation to rule out other causes for the pain.

 Can scoliosis curves get better on their own?

-What can I do to prevent my scoliosis from getting worse?
+What can I do to prevent my child's scoliosis from getting worse?

-The only treatments that have been shown to effect idiopathic scoliosis are bracing and surgery.
-There is no evidence in the current medical literature that physical therapy, electrical stimulation, chiropractic care, or other options have any long term impact on scoliosis curves.
+The only treatments that have been shown to affect idiopathic scoliosis are bracing and surgery.
+There is no evidence in the current medical literature that physical therapy, electrical stimulation, chiropractic care, or other options have any long-term impact on scoliosis curves.
 Scoliosis Specific Exercises (SSE) may be useful together with bracing and are currently being studied.